danielmichaels/zet/20220425003133/README.md

-# ANZAC day COVID Bullshit
+# ANZAC Day COVID Bullshit

 ANZAC Day Dawn Service in Perth 2022 is invite only with a maximum attendance capacity of 500 due to COVID restrictions.